Uncategorized

 k = 0.01 → goes negative when M > 201

 This is a fairly realistic case.
-At team of 10 programmers versus a single programmer speeded up to 10x by AI.
+At team of 10 programmers versus a single programmer who is speeded up to 10x by AI.
 Communication cost is a tenth of a unit.

 Say S=10, M=10, k=0.1: